roshni-2003/roshni-2003/README.md

     🇨🇦 Moved to Canada at 13 and currently in Waterloo, Ontario

-    📚 I'm a second year student of Computer Science at Wilfrid Laurier University
+    📚 I'm a third year student of Computer Science at Wilfrid Laurier University

 ☎️ socials